CRISPR-Cas9 Gene Editing

 The CRISPR-Cas9 enzymatic complex performs gene editing functions by a combination of sequence homology, guide RNA and DNA repair mechanisms:

-DNA repair mechanisms: Once the DNA has been cut, the cell's natural repair mechanisms come into play.
-The cell may use one of two primary repair mechanisms:
+- DNA repair mechanisms: Once the DNA has been cut, the cell's natural repair mechanisms come into play.
+The cell may use non-homologous end joining (NHEJ) or homology-directed repair (HDR) mechanisms.

 See how Danaher Life Sciences can help